How to Model a Layout for a Multi-Use Workshop Space

 • F = Total initial lumens per fixture

 • LLF = Light Loss Factor.
-For LED luminaires, the Virginia Department of Transportation (VDOT) recommends a Light Loss Factor (LLF) of 0.86.
+For LED luminaires, the Virginia Department of Transportation (VDOT) recommends a factor of 0.86.

 2. Determine Spacing Based on Mounting Height

-For general illumination, the spacing between fixtures should not exceed 1.5 times the mounting height.
-However, for task-specific zones like a detailed assembly bench, a tighter spacing of 1.0 to 1.2 times the mounting height is recommended to reduce shadowing.
+For general illumination, the spacing between fixtures should typically not exceed 1.5 times the mounting height.
+For task-specific zones, a tighter spacing of 1.0 to 1.2 times the mounting height is often recommended to minimize shadows.

-If you are mounting at 15 feet, your fixtures in the precision zone should be spaced 15–18 feet apart, while general storage can push to 22 feet.
-UFO vs. Linear High Bay for Warehouse Racking Aisles discusses how linear fixtures are particularly effective in maintaining this spacing in narrow aisles.
+Example: At a 15-foot mounting height, precision zone fixtures should be spaced 15–18 feet apart, while storage areas can extend to 22 feet.
+Detailed comparisons on fixture types can be found in UFO vs. Linear High Bay for Warehouse Racking Aisles.

 An automotive fabrication garage with high-ceiling linear LED shop lights providing bright, even task illumination over a vehicle on a lift.